 It is trade show season!
 Your booth is set up, your demos and collateral are all ready and you’re raring for the show to start.
 You’re likely to be meeting hundreds of people each day of the show – some prospects, some customers, and some folks who are just looking for a toy to bring home to their kids.
 It is important to remember that each of these prospects and customers you meet will also meet hundreds of other people at the show, as well.
 You may be asking yourself, “How can I stand out?”
 In order to effectively nurture these relationships post-show, you’ll need to offer something of substance so that the prospects will want to continue the conversation.

 The best place to start is with leveraging Triggers.
 Check out what’s going on at each prospect’s company – are they experiencing pain points around certain deployments of technology?
 Did they just name a new executive who might be shopping for technology?
 Are they looking to implement new solutions?
-Knowing about these Triggers at your target accounts can help you not only start a conversation, but also provide real insight into how you can help and something concrete to discuss as you reach out.
-If you don’t see any Triggers happening at the company right now, load your “hot leads” into DiscoverOrg’s Platform to be notified when the company has changes in leadership or commenced new initiatives.
+Knowing about these Scoops at your target accounts can help you not only start a conversation, but also provide real insight into how you can help and something concrete to discuss as you reach out.
+If you don’t see any Scoops happening at the company right now, load your “hot leads” into DiscoverOrg’s Platform to be notified when the company has changes in leadership or commenced new initiatives.

-DiscoverOrg uncovers thousands of Triggers weekly, giving subscribers first access to inside information and a competitive advantage in the sales game.
+DiscoverOrg uncovers thousands of Scoops weekly, giving subscribers first access to inside information and a competitive advantage in the sales game.
 Below are some major selling opportunities that our researchers uncovered in the last week:

 These Companies All Had Huge Leadership Changes: